jahjam/2dgameengine/README.md

 then run: `make`

 and to launch from build dir \
 run: `./bin/2dgameengine`

 Just playing around on linux at the moment and this is the barebones way to build/run this engine.\
-I will expand on it over time (or that's the plan, at least)
+I will expand on it over time (or that's the plan, at least) \

+TODOS: \

+- Come up with a better way to assign Props their unique names as currently it's bloating the individual prop classes
+- Make the scripts map in Director take strings are the key and then you can pass constants instead of passing a class
+- Create constant names for each Prop class within each class
+  like: string TRANSFORM_CLASS = "TransformClass" to avoid typing mistakes
+  -- Not handling cleaning up the prop stores, need to sort that